 Opening a regular savings account is a good way to help you save a deposit, and will also show any mortgage lender that you have a solid savings record.
 This will be important when you apply for a mortgage.
 Our regular savings comparison will help you compare the different savings accounts available.

-- Work out how much you can afford to pay for a home.
-Your mortgage repayments will be a considerable cost that you must met every month, so it’s important to work out where your money is going and whether you can really afford it.
+Remember, your lender can refuse to lend you a mortgage and will make their own determination as to whether you can afford the repayments, so it's important to to work out where your money is going and whether you can really afford it.
 We have lots of tools to help you:

 - Use our budget planner to work out what you can comfortably afford to repay each month.
 Include a regular amount for 'unforeseen expenses' in your budget such as medical expenses, interest rate increases etc.